unit-io/unitd/README.md

 ## Steps
 - Generate Client ID
-- Specify new client ID and connect to client
+- Specify new client ID and connect to client.
+On connect it subscribes to topic if topic has a valid key.
 - Specify topics to subscribe/publish messages and generate key
 - Specify key to the topics with separator '/' and subscribe to topic
 - Specify message to send and publish to topic